kashikaga/OOPS/Multi_Level_Inheritance.md

 ## Java Multi Level Inheritance Example

-This example demonstrates the concept of inheritance in Java, showcasing how a derived class (`Dog`) inherits properties and methods from its parent classes (`Mammal` and `Animal`).
+This example demonstrates the concept of multi level inheritance in Java

 ```
 public class JavaBasics {